 That’s the surface; underneath it all is an ancient, European city that does its best to catch up with the modern world.
 Vienna is nearby and Bratislava has a stellar role model to follow.
 It’s so close you can take a boat ride from one city to the other, which is especially great during summer.
 People say it’s one of the most enjoyable cities to explore on foot.
 Be it the Old Town and its maze-like little alleys, the Devin castle (only a 30 minute bus ride outside of Bratislava), or numerous museums if the weather gets unpleasant.
 A rare opera at the Slovak National Theatre is also quite an experience.
 It was actually the place where I saw the first opera of my life: La Bohème, composed by Giacomo Puccini.
 It was an amazing experience and at the point of some aria my female company couldn’t control herself anymore and she burst into to tears.
 I still remember how surprised I was because she was from the Nordic countries and I always thought these people are pretty “cool”.
 So it turned out she was very passionate and dared to show her emotions, which is a big plus in my book.

-If you would have the time for a trip outside the city then you should visit the Danubiana Meulensteen Art Museum, located in Čunovo, around 15 kilometers south from Bratislava.
-Danubiana is one of the youngest contemporary art museums in Europe.
-Its exhibitions and permanent collection comprise stunning pieces of renowned Slovak and international artists.
-The Danubiana museum is located at a magnificent location.
-It is on the edge of a peninsula where the impressive Danube flows and where the three countries Slovakia, Austria and Hungary meet each other.
+If you would have time for a trip outside the city, you should definitely visit the Danubiana Meulensteen Art Museum, located in Čunovo, about 15 kilometers south of Bratislava.
+It is one of the youngest contemporary art museums in Europe and its exhibitions and permanent collection include beautiful pieces by renowned Slovak and international artists.
+The location of the museum is a work of art in itself: on the edge of a peninsula where the impressive Danube flows and where the three countries of Slovakia, Austria and Hungary meet.
 From the roof terrace you have an amazing panoramic view and when the weather allows you definitely should also stroll around in the surrounding park, which is home to around 60 great sculptures.